-This is his first release, words in English and Indonesian, fabulous keys timbres, small latin accent with a pop psych overall.
+This is his first release, words in English and Indonesian, fabulous keys timbres, small Latin accent with a pop-psych overall.
 Harry lyrics suffered constant boycotts and a blacklist agenda by the military government.
-He’s certainly the most restless author from all, with dozens of records and few acknowledgment worldwide.
+He’s certainly the most restless author from all, with dozens of records and few acknowledgments worldwide.

 God Bless ~ God Bless (1976)

 God Bless pioneered the birth of rock music in Indonesia dated back in early ’70s.
 The band’s central figure vocalist Ahmad Albar, previously formed Take Five (1966-1967), and later Clover Leaf (1967-1972).
 When he returned to Indonesia, Fuad Hassan (drums), Donny Fatah (bass) and Deddy Dores (keyboard) were invited to form with him, God Bless.
 They dominated rock music performance during the decade, even though they did cover versions of Deep Purple, Genesis, Kin Ping Meh, Queen.

 God Bless also performed as the opening act for a spectacular show (with 120,000 crowds!) featuring Deep Purple live in Stadion Utama, Jakarta, 1975.
 The band released its self-titled debut album in 1976, by Indonesian label Pramaqua.
 With a major hit: Huma di Atas Bukit the album remarked the birth of Indo rock scene.

 Classic Rock at it’s the best definition, words in Indonesian with a tuned rock band.
 They’re the best selling rock band from Indonesia history and are still on the run!